Camper FAQ (Frequently Asked Questions)

 What if I get sick?

 Registered nurses are on 24-hour duty at the camp infirmary.
-There is also a pediatrician's office is adjacent to the campground with pediatric care available at all times.
+There is also a pediatrician's office adjacent to the campground as well as a local UrgiCenter and two hospitals within 14 miles with pediatric care available at all times.

 Do I need spending money at camp?

 Money is deposited in the camp store for each camper; a suggested amount is $15-$20 per week.
-This is primarily used for snacks and toiletries.
+This is primarily used for snacks during snack bar and cabin nights.
 Sometimes extra treats are purchased and deducted from store account.
 Campers also will have some spending money when going on off campus trips.

 What do I need to bring to camp?